 Haystacks Solar Garden Co-operative Directors

-We have six formation directors – Kristy and Nigel have been involved in creating the project from the beginning, Karin, Shaun, Gemma and Andrew joined with us to form the Haystacks Co-op in August 2020.
+We have five directors – Kristy and Nigel have been involved in creating the project from the beginning, with Larissa, Martin and Nicholas joining the team since the August 2022 AGM.

 Kristy is the Community Engagement Manager at Community Power Agency and brings extensive experience in nonprofit management, facilitation, digital tools and community engagement.

 Kristy has worked on campaigns involving renewable energy, food sovereignty, climate change and protecting prime agricultural farmland in Queensland.
-Kristy is passionate about effective community engagement and supporting volunteers to reach their potential.
+She is passionate about effective community engagement and supporting volunteers to reach their potential.

 She holds a Bachelor of Environmental Management with honours and lives in Sydney where she enjoys cycling to the beach as often as possible.